Adri96/plyo-hack-match-team/README.md

 # Matcha 🚀 - Never miss the next unicorn.

-See a quick demo of the [insights you can get in our platform] (https://vc-crm-dashboard.vercel.app/)
+See a quick demo of the insights you can get in our platform: https://vc-crm-dashboard.vercel.app/

 ## The Problem We Tackled